I just wanna play videogames.

 Clementine is still really likeable.
 The way AJ sees the world and processes your attempts at upbringing through the childish prism seemed annoyingly extreme and unnatural at first, but I got over it really fast, considering he just didn’t had a moral foundation that living in society provides.
 Most of the season cast was, sadly, kinda forgettable.

 Louis > Violet.
 Dont @ me.
-I’m okay with m/m or f/f stuff if it’s good written and interesting.
+I’m okay with m/m or f/f stuff if it’s well written and interesting.
 It’s not even the problem here: her romance plotline just felt really underwhelming and somewhat boring for me.
 Both romance options seem pretty forced and cheesy anyway, but if you’re spouting le epic funny jokes, you’ll get my vote anytime.

 The addition of action sequences actually spiced things up a bit and the graphics were better, but it’s still a Telltale game through and through, with all its cons and pros.
 It’s better than New Frontier and Michonne and worse than the first two seasons.
 I’m sort of glad we could finally see “Telltale formula” getting put to rest before it became insufferable, and it was painfully close.